-Picture this: You’re waiting to pull out of a gas station parking lot, but traffic just isn’t letting up.
+Picture this: You’re waiting to pull out of a parking lot, but traffic isn’t letting up.
 Finally, someone slows down and waves you through, so you look both ways and pull in front of him, waving a quick thank-you.
 And then, WHAM!
-The kind soul who let you in speeds up and slams into you.
+The same driver who let you in speeds up and slams into you.
 When you get out of your car to ask him what happened, he says he didn’t expect you to drive into him…but not to worry, it’s no big deal — this has happened to him before and he knows just what to do.

 This is just one of several common “accidents” staged by (seemingly innocent) fraudsters hoping to score some quick cash, and they aren’t afraid to drag honest people like you into their well-planned schemes.
 These staged collisions are often followed by exaggerated repair costs, fake medical bills, and made-up legal fees — all of which can result in hefty insurance claims and payouts that can pad their pockets or help fuel their organized crime rings.

 In most cases, your fellow drivers are just trying to be nice when they wave you through, so give them the benefit of the doubt — but always trust your gut and know what to watch out for.
-Take note of some of the telltale signs of a staged collision, some steps you can take to avoid being involved in one, and how you can protect yourself if you’ve already been hit.
+Take note of a few things you can do to avoid being involved in a staged accident, some of the telltale signs of staged collisions, and how you can protect yourself if you’ve already been hit.

 Distracted driving is a fraudster’s best friend.
 Criminals often look for a target who is clearly distracted, and it only takes a few minutes for a professional to assess your habits.
 Here’s what they’re looking for: